 What are Verified Steps? ⚓

 A Step contains the code that performs a specific build task.
-Bitrise has over 200 Steps in its Step Library (StepLib) which third party companies can enrich with Steps based on their services/tools.
+Bitrise has over 300 Steps in its Step Library (StepLib) which third party companies or open source teams can enrich with Steps based on their services/tools.
 This means they have full power to roll out updates to the Step while Bitrise maintains an overlaying control to ensure service quality and security.

-A Verified Step means that the service’s or tool’s owner guarantees secure, maintained, consistent, and high-quality performance for any Bitrise user.
+A Verified Step means that the owner of a service or tool or an open source team guarantees secure, maintained, consistent, and high-quality performance for any Bitrise user.
 Our official Bitrise Steps are maintained by us, whereas our Community Steps are maintained by the community.
 It’s easy to decide which type a Step falls into on our GUI.

-- Verified Steps are labeled with a blue badge in bitrise.io.
+- Verified Steps are labeled with a blue badge in Bitrise.

 - Official Bitrise Steps are labeled with a green badge.